sirixdb/sirix/README.md

 - Which items have been added?
 - Which items have been deleted?

 Sirix might be a good fit if you have to answer any of these questions as it stores data efficiently and effectively.
 Furthermore Sirix handles the import of differences between a Sirix-resource and a new version thereof in the form of an XML-document (soon JSON as well).
 Thus, an algorithm takes care of determining the differences and transforms the stored resource into a new snapshot/revision/version, which is the same as the as the new XML document once the newest revision is serialized (despite whitespace).
-Thus we also support the import of a series of snapshots of temporal data, whereas the detection of the differences is completely up to Sirix (and does not require to add specific unique node-IDs for matches).
+Despite this, we also support the import of a series of snapshots of temporal data, whereas the detection of the differences is completely up to Sirix.
+Specifying unique node-IDs to match pairs of nodes is not required.

+Once several (for instance at the very minimum two) versions of resources have been stored in Sirix it's possible to determine the differences of subtrees or the whole resource/tree-structure.

 Furthermore you are encouraged to navigate and query a Sirix resource not only in space but also in time.

+Opening a specific version is possible with XQuery, the Java-API or a RESTful Web-Service.
+Serializing either a single version or a bunch of versions is also supported.
+Despite, future work includes the specification of a delta-format.

 In addition Sirix provides a very powerful axis-API and exposes each XPath-axis as well as all temporal axis (to navigate in time), a LevelOrderAxis, a PostorderAxis and a special DescendantVisitorAxis which is able to use a visitor, skip whole subtrees from traversal (might also depend on the depth), terminate the processing, skip the traversal of sibling nodes.
 Furthermore all filters for instance to filter specific nodes, QNames, text-values and so on are exposed.
 In contrast to other XML database systems we also support the movement of whole subtrees, without having to delete and reinsert the subtree (which would also change unique node-IDs).
 Furthermore it is easy to store other record-types as the built-in (XDM) types.

+Futures

 ## Documentation
 We are currently working on the documentation.
 You come across first drafts and snippets in the Wiki.
 Furthermore you are kindly invited to ask any question you might have (and you likely have many questions) in the mailinglist.
 We are currently working on an example-project (the sirix-examples bundle).